magedhmagesh95-del/project/README.md

 Project Overview;
 The Chat Application UI is a front-end web project that simulates a basic chat interface.
 It allows users to type and send messages, which are displayed instantly on the chat screen.
-This project focuses on clean design, responsive layout, and user interaction using HTML, CSS, and JavaScript.
+This project focuses on clean design, responsive layout, and user interaction using HTML, CSS, and JavaScript./
 Features;
 -Real-Time Message Display
 Users can type a message and instantly see it appear in the chat window.